 TCSOS currently offers instructional programs to students in Community Schools (Middle: 6-8 and High School: 9-12), Independent Study (7-12), Gold Ridge Educational Center (Court School) and Special Education programs (Preschool-Adult Transition).
-The student population in the Alternative Education programs comprise a small number of the approximately 5,900 public school students in Tuolumne County.
-The 8 K-8 Elementary, 2 High School Districts, and 1 Unified School District do not individually serve a large enough expelled youth population to warrant the creation of their own community day programs and have elected to contract with TCSOS to provide those services.
-In the 2022-23 school year, 35 students are enrolled in our alternative education programs.
+The student population in the Alternative Education programs comprise a small number of the approximately 5,800 public school students in Tuolumne County.
+In the 2023-24 school year, 40 students are enrolled in our alternative education programs.
+There are an average of 14.5 students enrolled in GREC during the 23-24 school year.
 There are no students who are English Learners.
-66% of students in the Gold Ridge Educational Center receive Special Education services.
+69% of students in the Gold Ridge Educational Center receive Special Education services.
 100% of students qualify as low income.
 All programs utilize state standards aligned materials.